firebus/splunk-jira/README.md

 See bin/jira.py for command documentation.

-To deploy the app, create a folder named local, copy default/jira.conf into local, and update with configuration specific to your instance.
+To deploy the app
+# Create a folder named local, copy default/jira.conf into local, and update with configuration specific to your
+instance.
+# Copy config.ini.sample to config.ini and update with your authentication credentials

 Configure which keys to display in the table with the keys, time_keys, and custom_keys fields.